yh2866/motion_tracking/README.md

 ### Experiment 0: Data Acquisition
 For the position and orientation:

 The position is based on global coordinate with the start point (0,1,0) at the intersection of two base stations.
-Note: the unit is meter.
+Note: the unit is meter, left-handed coordinate.

-The oriention is the eular angle of
+The oriention is the eular angles.
+Note: left-handed coordinate.